adityathakur96/Apple_Sales-Data-Analysis/README.md

 ## 🤝 **Contributions & Feedback**

+Have suggestions or want to collaborate? **Open to feedback and improvements.**
-Ideas, suggestions, or feedback? **Feel free to raise an issue or connect for collaboration!**
+Feel free to raise an issue or [connect with me on LinkedIn](https://www.linkedin.com/in/adityathakur9617/)!

 ---